 Top tip: If your furniture has legs, gently tap nails into the bottom of each of the feet before you paint.
 This will lift your furniture off the ground and allow you to get a better finish than if it's standing on the floor.

 Which paint finish to choose for furniture?

-Chalk paint is best for creating the on-trend distressed look that slots easily into almost any interior style.
-A type of water-based paint, with a high mineral content, it creates a chic, matt wash of colour when applied in a thin coat.
-And, it tends not to make as much of a mess as solvent-based paint; all you need to clean up afterwards is a bit of water, including for your brushes.
+Chalk paint gives a cool, modern look that slots easily into almost any interior style.
+A type of water-based paint, with a high mineral content, it creates a chic, matt wash of color when applied in a thin coat.
+Plus, it tends not to make as much of a mess as solvent-based paint; all you need to clean up afterwards is a bit of water, including for your brushes.
 A bonus point: chalk paint, along with other water-based paints, is a healthier, environmentally friendlier option than solvent-based paints.

 We like Rust-Oleum Chalky Finish Furniture Paint and Annie Sloan Chalk Paint.
 Alternative water-based options include Farrow & Ball's Estate eggshell emulsion, which will give you a silk finish, with some sheen.

 A traditional oil-based paint, properly applied, will give you a tough, long-lasting finish.
 Choose a soft, satin sheen rather than a gloss for a look that's on-trend.

 If you want a real durable finish and depth of color, opt for an indoor-outdoor paint.
 We rate Frenchic's Al Fresco range, which comes in loads of brilliant colous.